web3j/web3j-corda/docs/examples.md

 - `clients/src/test/kotlin/org/web3j/corda/workflows/api/WorkflowsTest.kt`

-In the template integration test you'll fina a defined network, such as the following:
+In the template integration test you'll find a defined network, such as the following:

 ```kotlin
 network = network {